-Two-Year MSW Program Admissions
+Two Year MSW Program Admissions

-Admission to the Two Year MSW Program occurs for the fall semester only.
+Admission to the Two Year MSW Program occurs for the fall and spring semesters.
 Admission to the program requires all of the following:

 - 1. A baccalaureate degree from a regionally accredited university. - 2.
-A course in human biology. - 3.
-A course in basic or applied statistics. - 4.
+A 3 credit hour course in human biology. - 3.
+A 3 credit hour course in basic or applied statistics. - 4.
 An undergraduate grade point average (GPA) of 3.0 on a four-point scale. - 5.
 Professional resume that includes a minimum of 250 volunteer and/or relevant paid human service work experience. - 6.
-Submission of a social work program application form which includes a personal statement. - Describe any experiences and background that have influenced your selection of social work as your professional career. - b) Review the mission of the profession and the department, and then describe how this fits with your professional and personal goals. - c) Explain your reasons for selecting the NAU MSW Program and discuss how you plan to be fully engaged in all the academic requirements of the MSW program, including field practicum and graduate level coursework while in the program.
+Completion of a personal statement responding to the following questions: - Describe any experiences, professional and/or personal, that influenced your selection of social work as your professional career.
+What interests you in the